Ariavm95/reddit_interview/README.md

 ## Usage

-This is just simple app to show sub reddit posts, but some functionalities are not feasible because the endpoint are not completely public.
+This is just simple app to show sub reddit posts, but some functionalities are not feasible because the endpoints are not completely public.

-# Folder STructure
+# Folder Structure

 -`src`: This folder is the main container of all the code inside your application.